Na Moon-hee: Career

-In 1960, Na Moon-hee started her career onstage.
+In 1960, Na started her career onstage.
 In 1961, she debuted as a voice actor in the first public recruitment of MBC.
 Because of her longing for acting, she changed her job from a voice actor to a talent, and in 1976, she first appeared in a drama in Korea's first omnibus daily soap opera, High School Alumni.
 Afterwards, she played numerous roles in various works until the early 1990s, but she did not shine as an actor for a long time.

-It was the KBS daily drama 'Even the Wind Blows', which was broadcast in 1995, that imprinted the name Na on people.
+It was the KBS daily drama Even the Wind Blows, which was broadcast in 1995, that imprinted the name Na on people.
 She took on the role of a resolute grandmother who spoke a North Korean dialect, and the North Korean dialect acting she learned from a North Korean woman living in the neighborhood was deeply embedded in the minds of Korean viewers.
 Her presence shined through in her play and she was honored at the KBS Drama Awards, the first trophy of her own acting life.
 Not only she, but also with the same work, she achieved the feat of sweeping the Popularity Award in the TV category at the 32nd Baeksang Arts Awards and the Female Talent Award at the 23rd Korea Broadcasting Prizes the following year.

 Afterwards, she gained great popularity by transforming into an authoritative CEO in My Lovely Sam Soon (2005), a nasty mother-in-law in My Rosy Life (2005), and a dancing grandmother in Famous Chil Princesses (2006).
 She also acted in films, for her role in the 2005 film Crying Fist, for which she won the Best Supporting Actress Award at the 42nd Grand Bell Awards.
 She later won the 7th Female Filmmaker of the Year Award, the 4th Max Movie Award for Best Supporting Actress Award, the 1st Korea Film Awards for Best Supporting Actress Award, She swept trophies including Best Supporting Actress at the 28th Blue Dragon Film Awards.